 Chrome browser extension (Windows/MacOS/Chromebook)

-Display web pages for easy reading; use restrictive text selection while learning to select key words/phrases; and copy/paste selections into your favorite word processor where paraphrasing becomes ‘connect the dots’
+- Copy and paste selections into your favorite word processor where paraphrasing becomes ‘connect the dots’ and plagiarism is reduced

 How does ReaderQ work?

 - Go to a web page that you want as a reference.

 - Click on the ReaderQ icon on the Chrome browser toolbar.

 - A simplified reading view of the page is displayed where you can adjust the look to your pleasing.

 - Read the text.
 If you have difficulty reading, click the button to toggle into a Read Aloud mode and click on sentences or drag across paragraphs to be spoken.
 Click the button again when done to start selecting text .

 - Identify a section of text that you want to use.
 Read it carefully again.
 (There are no shortcuts to reading.)